wangmeng0401/multivariable_regression/README.md

 # multivariable_regression
-This is a python file for multivariable regression analysis
+This is a python file for multivariable regression analysis.
+Price is the dependent variable, and the size and year could be the independent variable.